 2026 Legislative Agenda: Get Involved!

-The 2026 legislative session begins on January 20!
+The 2026 legislative session is now underway!
 Here are brief summaries of the bills we are working on, with links to our Action Center so you can easily contact your legislators and the governor about any of them.
 Please check back often, as we will continue to add bills to this list as they are introduced.

 Health Care Legislation

-• Join the major interstate health care worker compacts New Mexico does not yet participate in.
-We are advocating for bills that would bring New Mexico into the interstate compacts for physicians (Senate Bill TBD), psychologists (House Bill 33), counselors (House Bill 32), emergency medical personnel (House Bill 31), dentists and dental hygienists (House Bill 44), physician assistants (House Bill 45), audiologists and speech pathologists, physical therapists, and occupational therapists.
+- Join ALL the major interstate health care worker compacts New Mexico does not yet participate in.
+We are advocating for bills that would bring New Mexico into the interstate compacts for physicians (Senate Bill 1), psychologists (House Bill 33), counselors (House Bill 32), emergency medical personnel (House Bill 31), dentists and dental hygienists (House Bill 14), physician assistants (House Bill 10), audiologists and speech pathologists (House Bill 11), physical therapists (House Bill 12), and occupational therapists (House Bill 13).
 These bills would make it easier for health care providers licensed in other states to care for New Mexico patients, including via telehealth.
-Read more about this reform and email your legislators and the governor to urge them to pass it!
+Read more about this reform, check out the growing coalition of organizations that support it, and email your legislators and the governor to urge them to pass it!

-• Add funding to the Medicaid Permanent Fund.
+- Add funding to the Medicaid Permanent Fund: Senate Bill 9.
 In 2025, Think New Mexico successfully advocated for the creation of a new permanent trust fund for Medicaid.
-This year we are supporting efforts appropriate more money to the fund so that it will reach its $2 billion goal as quickly as possible.
+This year we are supporting Senate Bill 9, which proposes to add $1 billion to the fund so that it will reach its $2 billion goal as quickly as possible.
 Once it reaches this goal, it will pay out $100 million a year that will be matched 3:1 with federal dollars, generating $400 million for Medicaid services in New Mexico.
-Read more about this reform and email your legislators and the governor to urge them to pass it!
+Read more about this reform and email your legislators and the governor to urge them to support it!

-• Repeal the Gross Receipts Tax on coinsurance payments.
-We are advocating for legislation that would repeal the GRT on coinsurance payments for medical services.
+- Repeal the Gross Receipts Tax on coinsurance payments: Senate Bill 13.
+We are advocating for Senate Bill 13, which would repeal the GRT on coinsurance payments for medical services.
 New Mexico is now the only state that imposes this tax, and in many cases doctors are not able to pass the cost along to patients, so they end up paying it out of their own pockets.
 This makes it more expensive to practice medicine in New Mexico.
 Read more about this reform and email your legislators and the governor to urge them to pass it!

 Education Reform Legislation